cmssoft/advanced-all-in-one-forms/readme.txt

 = Why WordPress is not sending my mails? =
 Sometimes, the receiver will not get your email.
 In such circumstances, our lets you add multiple email and receiver will get notification in all those email.
-Just login in into SMTP and follow the simple steps.
-If you want, you can also find the entries of these mails in backend.
 Still not receiving mail then you can contact the respective admin for the same.

 = How to uninstall the plugin? =